 The Miners moved to Hebron, Licking County, OH in about 1852.
 They resided "at Jacksontown, four miles east of Hebron," recalled friend George M. Williams.
 During that time, he worked as a cooper and beef butcher.
 Friend Smith Wharton (also spelled Worden) said he "used to work with [Frederick] harvesting.
 He was a good cradler."

-After the Civil War broke out, Frederick enlisted in Co.
-A of the 10th Ohio Cavalry on Oct.
-6, 1862.
-His brothers Andrew and Thomas also served in the Union Army during the war, both with the 90th Ohio Infantry.
+After the Civil War broke out, Frederick enlisted in the 10th Ohio Cavalry on Oct.
+6, 1862 and was assigned to Company A. His brothers Andrew and Thomas also served in the Union Army during the war, both with the 90th Ohio Infantry.
 Tragically, Andrew would go on to die of disease in the service.
 Their second cousin Daniel L. Minor also was a member of the 10th Ohio Cavalry.

 Frederick eventually served as commissary sergeant, whose duty it was to issue rations and move with the regiment.
 He suffered from hemorrhoids, and said he once "went to Dr. Valentine for treatment but he asked me impertinent questions as to whether I had any private disease and I went back to my quarters and wouldn't take his medicine; he afterwards told me he was only joking."